tripod31/foo_lyricsource/README.md

 +    [python installed dir]
 +    [python installed dir]\script

-For example,python installed dir is like "c:\python".
+For example,[python installed dir] is like "c:\python".
 If those directory are'nt conteined in PATH environment variable,you can edit the variable by tool like "Rapid Environment Editor".

 ####Install required libraries of python